 How to adjust?
 Roll with the punches and move money.
 You made a plan originally, but now you've got to change it.
 Look for categories that are green where you can cut back and move money to your overspent category.
 That's it.
 No guilt.
 Maybe a lesson learned, sure—but no guilt.

 Sometimes it happens.
 You overspend and you just can't adjust now. (see: Not Perfect above).
 Here's what happens:

-When you overspend with cash, you spent all the money in that category, plus some money from your other categories, so there is a risk of over-drafting your actual bank account.
+When you overspend with cash, you're spending all the money in that category plus some money from your other categories, so there's a risk of over-drafting your actual bank account.
 Because of this, it is important that you hold your budget accountable.
-YNAB does this by subtracting any cash overspending from your To be Budgeted in the following month.
+YNAB does this by subtracting any cash overspending from your Ready to Assign in the following month: